jewel/clearskies/protocol/core.md

 * Master passwords have to be created at the time the share is created, they can't be added later.
 Master passwords should act more like access codes, i.e. be advertised separately.
-This would mean we'd need to encrypt the entire key set and send it all nodes, which would complicate key management.
+This would mean we'd need to encrypt the entire key set and send it all peers, which would complicate key management.

 * Master password key protection is probably insufficient, even with 20 million SHA256 rounds.
 Since a cheap bitcoin ASIC can do 5 billion hashes per second.